chrispetrou/HRShell/README.md

 upload <file or path-to-file>: uploads a file to the client download <file or path-to-file>: downloads a file from the client
-screenshot: downloads a screenshot from the client and then deletes it
+screenshot: downloads a screenshot from the client and then deletes it migrate <PID>: attempts to inject shellcode on the process with the specific PID inject shellcode: injects shellcode into current process
 clear: clears the screen (it's the same for both unix and windows systems)
 exit: closes the connection with the client
 ```